 Campus and Course Codes

-Use the institution code O33 to select Oxford University, and the course code for your chosen degree course (see list of UCAS course codes.)
+Use the institution code O33 to select Oxford University, and the course code for your chosen degree course: G400 for Computer Science, GG14 for Maths and Computer Science, or IV15 for Computer Science and Philosophy.
 Everyone applies for the four-year course (so there is only one code for the three and four year options).
 You decide part way through the programme if you wish to finish at the end of the third year or continue to the fourth.

 You may also enter the campus code for the college to which you are applying or select code 9 for an open application.
-The list of college/campus codes is given here.
+You can find out what the campus code is from the college webpages here.
 Advice on choosing a college is available.